 What are the admission requirements for Drexel?

-At Drexel University, we look for academically focused students who are driven to succeed, but we do not have set minimum SAT/ACT or GPA requirements for admission.
-For statistics about the entering class, please refer to our Freshman Class Profile.
+At Drexel University, we look for academically focused students who are driven to succeed, but we do not have set minimum GPA requirements for admission.
+For statistics about the entering class, please refer to our First-Year Student Population Profile.

 The prerequisite courses that you need to take will depend on the program to which you are applying; see our Admission Prerequisites for more information.